Skip to main content

 • Older adults are less likely to get treatment for their depression than younger adults.

-• Women tend to report more severe symptoms of depression.
+• More severe symptoms of depression

 • Men have more episodes of depression than women.